joyamadea/mycafeteria/README.md

 5. Orders Page
 ![orders page](https://i.imgur.com/u6AoAOL.png)
 This page displays completed and ongoing orders.
+You can also access this page by clicking on the avatar icon on the top right corner beside the Log Out button.

+By logging out, all cart and order data will be erased.

 Considered features: